fabiangunzinger/.dotfiles/README.md

   Rosenthal](https://www.ethanrosenthal.com/2022/02/01/everything-gets-a-package/)
   has a useful post on his workflow.

-- [Jannik Buhr](https://github.com/jmbuhr) has a top-notch dotfiles setup and vim/tmux/Python worklow, for which he's written the awesome [`quarto-nvim`](https://github.com/quarto-dev/quarto-nvim) plugin.
+- [Jannik Buhr](https://github.com/jmbuhr) has a top-notch dotfiles setup and vim/tmux/Python workflow, for which he's written the awesome [`quarto-nvim`](https://github.com/quarto-dev/quarto-nvim) plugin.
 His work was a goldmine for what I was looking for.

 - [Christian Chiarulli](https://github.com/ChristianChiarulli/nvim) has an awesome nvim setup from which I have borrowed.

+- [Price Hiller](https://gitlab.orion-technologies.io/philler) has inspired me to separate plugin loading and configuration, and provided a great template for my lualine configuration.